AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

    aio app use --merge
    ```

 1. The `app.config.yaml` in the repo's root directory defines which packages to deploy.
 The Starter Kit provides packages for Commerce products, customers, orders, and stocks and their external back office counterparts.
 Comment out any packages that you do not need to deploy.
-In the following example, the `product-backoffice` packages has been disabled:
+In the following example, the `product-backoffice` package has been disabled:

    ```yaml
    application: